wwells/fishfeeder/README.md

 # Automatic Fish Feeder

 Raspberry Pi-powered automatic fish feeder that dispenses food on a daily schedule.
+Geared to work as a "vacation feeder" with reasonable SLA, but not overly critical.

+This could be extended to expose the state file via a web API, but that's not currently implemented (don't want to expose the PI through a home router).
+In that scenario would be a bit more resilient to failure to "call the neighbors" if something looks _fishy_. :drum:

 # Software